-Forget $100 a day; you can book yourself a room at La Caleta Rentals for under $50 in non-peak season.
+Forget high prices; you can book yourself a room at La Caleta Rentals for $100 in non-peak season.
 La Caleta has over 30 properties, all with a three-night minimum that can be flexible, depending on demand and time of year.
 So what do you get for that price?
 Your options range from studios to three-bedroom apartments.
 All are clean, well-furnished, with kitchens or kitchenettes and separate living rooms in the larger apartments.
 They also have access to laundry machines if you need them.
 There are no porters and no elevators; still, it's by far among the best bargains around.

 A tropical B&B, Casa del Caribe is somewhat dwarfed by its lofty Condado surroundings: the Marriott Stellaris Hotel & Casino is a few steps away, along with some of the hippest shopping in San Juan.
 But this tiny little inn has a mom-and-pop charm and clean, comfortable rooms.
 It's close to the beach, is about as laid back as you can get, and even has free parking (although this can be a tricky negotiation into a narrow wedge along the side of the hotel).
 The continental breakfast only adds to the value.

-When you can climb to the top of TripAdvisor, you must be doing something right, and this intimate spot in Ocean Park certainly has a lot going for it.
-Its six rooms range in price but you can get accoommodations here for under $100/night.
-Most rooms are furnished apartment style, and all have full kitchens, private bathrooms, AC, WIFI, in-room safes, cable TV, and DVD players.
+This intimate spot in Ocean Park certainly has a lot going for it.
+Its six rooms range in price, but you can get accoommodations in their studio apts for under $100/night.
+Most rooms are furnished apartment style and all have full kitchens, private bathrooms, AC, WIFI, in-room safes, cable TV and DVD players.
 Some units even come equipped with flat screen TVs, iPod docks, apple computers and Steam showers.
 For a budget hotel, that's a pretty impressive list of amenities.

-One of only a handful of hostels on the island, the San Juan International Hostel offers a truly budget (like under $30 a night budget) option for those who don't mind communal living spaces.
+One of only a handful of hostels on the island, the San Juan International Hostel offers a truly budget (like $40 a night budget) option for those who don't mind communal living spaces.
 The cash-only hostel has three four-bed dormitories and two two-bed dormitories.
 It has a communal kitchen, indoor living room and large outdoor balcony area.
-A very good perk is free WIFI for guests.
+A very good perk is free WI-FI for guests.

 Guests also get free linens and towels.
 Security lockers are available, but you'll need your own locks.
 Hot showers are available 24/7.
 And finally, fans are provided for each bed, but the hostel has no A/C as yet.
 The hostel is located on Calle America in the Santurce suburb of San Juan.